 Read more: 5 Steps to Design eLearning That Meets Business Goals

 Even though online learning has become common, there are still companies that resist it due to bad, prior experiences.
 In many cases, companies make the mistake of simply transferring existing training, online.
 If you’ve done any work or research into how people learn, then you know this did not go over well.

 Truly great eLearning courses consider how people learn and don’t just spew out information, hoping it will stick.
 Technology is not the defining element in this but, instead, a tool that helps bring natural learning ways into a digital arena.

-How to Engage Without Distracting.
-There are a variety of elements you can use to engage learners, including pictures, videos, interesting color schemes and all those other pretty things we designers loves so much.
-However, a great eLearning designers know how to use these elements to enhance information, not overwhelm it.
+- How to Engage Without Distracting.
+There are a variety of elements you can use to engage learners, including pictures, videos, interesting color schemes, and all those other pretty things we designers love so much.
+However, great eLearning designers know how to use these elements to enhance information, not overwhelm it.

 Your learners are like your customers, and if you don’t show them something they want, then they aren’t going to feel motivated to take your course.
 Like developing any product, great eLearning courses need to use tools to get to know their "customers" so they can better "sell" to them.

 Targeted content is unique because it's designed to elicit a specific response from a specific group, based on data about that group. - Hannon Hill